 Diffuser attachment — A diffuser allows you to dry hair while spreading out the air flow so that curls are preserved instead of blown out.
 However, most people do it wrong (as did I all growing up).
 See how to do it the right way in my “How To Care For & Style Curly Hair” post.

-Silk pillowcase — Did you know that what kind of pillowcase you sleep on matters?
+Silk or satin pillowcase — Did you know that what kind of pillowcase you sleep on matters?
 Yes!
 Because normal pillowcases, like cotton and cotton blends, cause itching, frizz, and tearing.

 Wide-tooth comb — Lose the brush, which causes breakage and damage and can strip essential moisture from hair.
 Either finger-comb or use a wide-tooth comb.

 Non-damaging hair clips — It’s really important to avoid damaging your hair with harsh, tearing bands, clips, or ponytail holders.
 My favorite non-damaging clips are from Lilla Rose (pictured above).
 I always buy the plain-er ones but they have fancy, too.
 And many sizes… for just a bit of your hair to a full ponytail or updo, for thin fine hair to super thick.

 My hair is on the fine/thin side, always has been.
 Pictured is an XXS clip (holding a tiny bit back).
 If I’m putting more of my hair back, I use XS for half back, or S for a ponytail/bun.
 Visit the Lilla Rose website for style and sizing ideas.
 Or reach out to me if you need any help (help at wardee dot com).

 And here is me wearing the Lilla Rose Flexi Sport (right here), which I love best of all because it’s more casual, waterproof, and grippy: